Welcome to our Graduate Program in Political Science!

 - In March 2013, U.S. News and World report ranked the department 15th overall, 8th in International Relations, 10th in American Politics and 10th in Political Methodology.

 "I chose Ohio State because it's a top notch program with outstanding faculty, strong methodological training and all of the resources of a large university.
 I was also drawn to the program by its generous funding package and because the culture of the department was a good fit.
 I've had the opportunity to work with esteemed professors who enjoy working with graduate students, both as collaborators and mentors.
 The faculty here is supportive and obviously invested in training us to be great scientists who will have successful careers of our own. " Alison Craig, PHD Candidate

-The graduate program offers a rich array of courses distributed among nine fields American politics, comparative politics, international politics, political theory, political economy, political psychology, formal theory, race, gender, and ethnicity, and political methodology.
+The graduate program offers a rich array of courses distributed among nine fields.
 Instruction in the four traditional fields is grounded in the mainstream, and yet it is responsive to the latest theoretical and methodological developments.
 Students leaving the program are well prepared to teach and conduct research in each field with a good blend of general and specialized training.
-The political economy field combines departmental work in rational choice theory, comparative political economy, and international political economy with interdisciplinary opportunities in economics.
-The interdisciplinary political psychology field draws upon Ohio State's strengths in both political science and social psychology to provide training that no university in the world can match.
+Graduate students in Political Science at Ohio State typically pursue a Major Field of Study and a Minor Field of Study.